learn-co-curriculum/js-basics-loops-readme/README.md

 Ed Sheeran
 ```

-We got exactly what we needed using this function, but MAN that was a lot of code, right?
+We got exactly what we needed using this function, but MAN, that was a lot of code, right?
 You might get a little lost in the mix and find yourself doing a lot of console logging to keep track of all the variables.
-This can be simplified with `forEach`:
+This could be simplified with a `forEach()` method:

 **Example**
 ```